Amazon Prime ready to kick off 'Thursday Night Football'

 Donoghue was an executive VP at ESPN for 19 years and saw what the NFL could do for Prime Video much as it did when ESPN and Fox began carrying games.

-“I believe it’s a once-in-a-generation opportunity to create something for fans,” she said.
-“The trends are all in our favor.”

-While this is Prime Video’s first significant US sports package — it carries some New York Yankees, Seattle Storm, and Seattle Sounders games regionally — they have a robust international resume.
+While this is Prime Video’s first significant U.S. sports package — it carries some New York Yankees, Seattle Storm, and Seattle Sounders games regionally — it has a robust international resume.

-In the United Kingdom, they carry 20 Premier League games and the US Open tennis tournament.
+In the United Kingdom, it carries 20 Premier League games and the U.S. Open tennis tournament.
 It will also carry a package of Champions League games in the UK beginning in 2024.
-They already stream the European club soccer competition in Italy and Germany.
+Prime Video already streams the European club soccer competition in Italy and Germany.

 The biggest concern about any event that is streamed live is video quality, along with making sure the infrastructure can handle the demands.
 Jared Stacy, Prime Video’s director of Global Live Sports Production, was already in the production truck at Arrowhead Stadium Tuesday afternoon going over final preparations, including covering all contingencies.